A few years ago, I was trying to learn SEO.

 Don’t hesitate to build highly relevant links from other SaaS companies.
 Avoid low-quality blog sites.

-It’s worth your investments.
+It’s worth your investment.

 Use AI Content Strategies to Show SEO Optimize Content